MicrosoftDocs/dynamics365smb-docs/business-central/ui-views.md

 ---
 title: Save and personalize List Views
-description: Learn how to create your own views for filtered lists and how to save, rename and manage those Views.
+description: Learn how to create your own views for filtered lists and how to save, rename, and manage those views.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al